bmilanov/gps_nucleo_f030_support/README.md

 * copy the patch there
 * run `git apply 0001-Modified-rts-sources-to-fit-into-an-stm32f030r8.patch`
 * (re)build the BSPs from the bb-runtimes repository
-* now when compiling with the ravenscarp-sfp-nucleo-f030r8, the rts will fit into the flash and ram
+* now when compiling with the ravenscarp-sfp-nucleo-f030r8, gps2017 will
+  generate code for the nucleo-f030r8

+# Warning
+This patch modifies
+> arm-eabi/include/rts-sources/gnarl/spinlock-gcc/s-musplo.adb
+Which is needed in its original version when rebuilding bb-runtimes for STM32F4 MCUs.
+Do a backup before applying.